JuliaLang/julia/doc/src/manual/types.md

 In other words, [`isa(A,Type{B})`](@ref) is true if and only if `A` and `B` are the same object and that object is a type.

-In particular, since parametric types are [invariant](@ref man-parametric-composite-types),
+In particular, since parametric types are [invariant](@ref man-parametric-composite-types), we have

 ```jldoctest
 julia> struct TypeParamExample{T}